Metalocalypse: The Doomstar Requiem: Production

 The score was composed by Brendon Small.
 A 50-piece orchestra was composed by Bear McCreary.
 The special contained several guest voice actors such as George "Corpsegrinder" Fisher and Jack Black.

 The primary writers for the special were Brendon Small, Janine Ditullio, and Mark Brooks, with additional writing by Brian Posehn.
 Tommy Blacha did not reprise his roles for Toki Wartooth, William Murderface, and Dr. Rockso; instead Toki Wartooth was sung by Mike Keneally (with Brendon Small singing young Toki), while Murderface and Dr. Rockso were briefly sung by Brendon Small.

 Release

 It was speculated that the special would conclude the Metalocalypse series, as creator Brendon Small had stated in the past that his intention would be to do the fourth season and a movie and then end the show.
-However, due to the cliffhanger ending, it was revealed that the series will continue.
+However, due to the cliffhanger ending, it was revealed that the series would continue.

 The special premiered on October 27, 2013, on Adult Swim, and the next day became available for download on Amazon Video.

 In May 2015, this special became available for viewing on Hulu Plus.

 On July 11, 2020, the episode, alongside the entire series, became available to watch on HBO Max.

+On June 11th, 2021, The special became viewable for free on Channel 4 in the UK, categorised as 'Series 4 Episode 101'.

+On August 15, 2023, the special was released as part of the Metalocalypse: The Complete Series DVD box set.
+However, due to a mastering error, some copies are missing the special.
+Warner Home Video offers a disc replacement program for affected copies.